Changing the flow profile and resulting drying pattern of dispersion droplets via contact angle modification

 The droplet evaporation was recorded from the top using fluorescence microscopy to track tracer particles.
-An EGFP filter is used, to track only the green-dyed beads (concentration = 0.0005 \%), although the total concentration of particles is 0.1 \%, with the remaining particles being red-dyed beads (see methods for further information).
-The image sequences are analysed in Python with a particle tracking code based on the TrackPy module \cite{Allan2019}.
-The particles are identified in each of the images, linked from frame to frame and filtered using an implementation of the Crocker-Grier linking algorithm \cite{Crocker1996}.
-Basic initial and filtering parameters have to be set and can be found in the Supplementary Information.
+An EGFP filter is used, to track only the green-dyed polystyrene beads (concentration = 0.0005 \%), although the total concentration of polystyrene particles is 0.1 \% (see methods for further information).
+The image sequences are analysed in Python with a particle tracking code based on the TrackPy module. \cite{Allan2019} The particles are identified in each of the images, linked from frame to frame and filtered using an implementation of the Crocker-Grier linking algorithm, see section \ref{sec:imganalysis}. \cite{Crocker1996}

-The location of each particle throughout the evaporation process is shown in figure \ref{fig:PT-trajectories} (top row), where the colour refers to the time after the drop has been deposited.
+The location of tracked particles throughout the evaporation process is shown in figure \ref{fig:PTtrajectories} (top row), where the colour bar refers to the time elapsed.
 Most particles seem to have a radial trajectory, towards the centre or edge of the drop.
-In order to quantify this, the position of the centre of the drop is subtracted from the position of each particle and the absolute values are plotted against evaporation time, as seen in figure \ref{fig:PT-trajectories} (bottom row), where the slope of the curves are related to the velocity of each particle.
-Note that the position of the droplet centre is chosen by eye and is kept the same throughout the analysis.
+In order to quantify this, the position of the centre of the drop is subtracted from the position of each particle and the average radial displacement per frame is plotted against time elapsed (figure \ref{fig:PTtrajectories} bottom row).
+It is important to note that the position of the droplet centre is chosen manually and kept the same for the whole evaporation process.
 If the CL depinning is asymmetric, the centre of the drop may change slightly over time.
-However, looking at figure \ref{fig:PT-trajectories} (top row), the chosen centre seems to be consistent with the particles' trajectories.
+However, looking at figure \ref{fig:PTtrajectories} (top row), the chosen centre seems to be consistent for the particles' trajectories.

-There is a notable change in the direction of the particles from the substrate with the smallest CA to the one with the highest.
-To quantify this change, the ratio of particles going towards the edges of the drop against the total number of particle trajectories has been plotted in figure \ref{fig:Pout_Ptot} for all the experiments performed, showing an increase in the ratio of particles going towards the centre with increasing CA.